 Sam Light - Advisor.

 Don Montague - Advisor.

 Kites have been used as a power source for hundreds of years.
 There are numerous advantages to kite power, such as positive healing motion and access to higher altitude winds.
 They have the potential to play a huge part in power-generation for vessels of any size, cutting down on fuel consumption, lowering environmental impact and increasing performance.
 There are however some challenges to overcome, such as launching and retrieving, flying at night and using them for long distances.
-These challenges will all factor into our testing and development.

 Sponsors and Partners: